ferozmahmudzaki/ferozmahmudzaki/README.md

 I am an articulate, confident person who relishes challenges and working under pressure.
 My greatest strengths are my research, communication and writing skills' am a highly competent IT professional with a proven track record in designing websites, networking and managing databases.
 I have strong technical skills as well as excellent interpersonal skills, enabling me to interact with a wide range of clients.
 I am eager to be challenged in order to grow and further improve my IT skills.
 My greatest passion is in life is using my technical know-how to benefit other people and organization's.

-- 🔭 I’m currently working on Professional Web Developer & Graphic Designer
+- 🔭 I’m currently working on Professional Web Developer & Graphic Designer.
-- 🌱 I’m currently learning about Backend  Development
+- 🌱 I’m currently learning about Backend  Development.
-- 👯 I’m looking to collaborate on LinkedIn
+- 👯 I’m looking to collaborate on LinkedIn.
 - 🤔 I’m looking for help with Outstanding Video ideas.
 - 💬 Ask me about IT or any Tech-related stuff.
-- 📫 How to reach me:ferozmahmudzaki@gmail.com
+- 📫 How to reach me: ferozmahmudzaki@gmail.com
-- 😄 Pronouns:He/His
+- 😄 Pronouns: He/His
 - ⚡ Fun fact: I sleep watching movies every day after finishing coding

 📫 Reach me out!